Zuplu/postfix-tlspol/README.md

   tlsrpt: no               # set yes to enable Postfix 3.10+ TLSRPT support
                            # this is experimental, not backwards compatible
                            # and may result in delivery failures (default no)
+  prefetch: no             # prefetch when TTL is about to expire (default no)

 dns:
   address: 127.0.0.53:53   # must support dnssec